softwaremill/ox/doc/fork-join.md

 }
 ```

-It is a compile-time error to use `fork`/`forkUser` outside of a `supervised` or `scoped` block.
-Helper methods might
+It is a compile-time error to use `fork`/`forkUser` outside of a `supervised` block.
+Helper methods might require to be
-require to be run within a scope by requiring the `Ox` capability:
+run within a scope by requiring the `Ox` capability:

 ```scala mdoc:compile-only
 import ox.{fork, Fork, Ox, sleep, supervised}